 Tony Smibert's interest in the Golden Age of Watercolour began when he was a student at the National Gallery of Victoria Art School and first encountered the watercolours of the British master, JMW Turner.

-Drawing inspiration from The Masters while bringing his own expression to watercolour and more recently, acrylic, has led to the signature style of his works - harmony of landscape informed by a lifetime study of a martial art based on harmony in movement – giving rise to not only works on paper but also much larger a paintings on canvas and board.
+Drawing inspiration from The Masters while bringing his own expression to watercolour and more recently, acrylic, has led to the signature style of his works - harmony of landscape informed by a lifetime study of a martial art based on harmony in movement.